apache/pulsar-site/docs/admin-api-topics.md

 :::note

-Topic naming: due to backward compability, some special characters, eg., "/", is allowed as a part of topic name.
-But we recommended that you should avoid using special characters as a part of topic name.
+Topic naming: due to backward compatibility, some special characters, e.g., "/," are allowed as a part of the topic name.
+But it's recommended not to use special characters as a part of the topic name.

 :::